GilianPonte/gilianponte.github.io/comparing-churn-estimation-methods.md

 In table 1, three logistic models are presented.
 The first logistic estimation includes all the available variables in the telecom dataset, which results in model one.
 A check for highly correlated variables are included.
 This resulted in a high correlation between minutes called and charge.
 Therefore, these two variables are not added to the estimation at the same time in all the models.

-The Akaike information criterion (AIC), which indicates a goodness of fit of the logistic regression meanwhile penalizing for adding variables, has a value of 1628.
+The Akaike information criterion (AIC), which indicates a goodness of fit of the logistic regression meanwhile penalizing for adding variables, has a value of 1628 (Akaike, 1974).
 While the Bayesian information criteria (BIC) which accounts for the sample size, resulted in a value of 1713.
-Model one was able to predict 84.65% of all the customers correctly (Akaike, 1974).
+Model one was able to predict 84.65% of all the customers correctly.

 *Table 1, estimation of the logistic regression*